 A credit card has become an indispensable part of our lives, with its ease of use and convenient pay-back options.
-The discounts, offers and deals that a credit card offers are unmatched by any other financial products, and spell a bonanza for the wise user.
-However, credit cards can becomes debt traps if not used correctly, or if you spend more than you can repay when the bill comes around.
+The discounts, offers, and deals that a credit card offers are unmatched by any other financial products and spell a bonanza for the wise user.
+However, credit cards can become debt traps if not used correctly, or if you spend more than you can repay when the bill comes around.

 If you’re new to the world of credit, here’s a list of the advantages and the disadvantages associated with your little plastic card.